 It was called "Italian Goulash" and bears no resemblance to that exotic epicurean delight, "Hungarian Goulash".
 It consisted of just three items: a box of cooked macaroni, one pound of browned hamburger and one jar of Ragu.
 Combine these three magical ingredients, stir and slip it into a 350º oven for 45 minutes and your family is instantly transported to a gastronomic Sicily.
 Every time she made this meal we applauded her.
 First, because it did take some effort on her part and, secondly, we were thrilled with anything that did not taste like aluminum.

 Once I left home, I continued to make "Joey's Italian Goulash".
-But as my skills as a cook grew, as did my desire for using top-quality ingredients, I began to modify the recipe.
+But as my skills as a cook grew, so did my desire for using top-quality ingredients and I began to modify the recipe.
 What you will see here is my rendition of it some 50+ years after it's inception.
 The picture you see above is the dish in it's naked form.
 I actually top the dish with a very generous helping of mozzarella cheese which browns and gives the meal a little bit of decadence.
 Okay, a lot of decadence.
 This recipe serves 8 (okay, only 6 if you have two, really hungry teenage sons that consume an amount of food in a single sitting that appears to be completely disproportionate to the size of the human digestive system).
 Thanks, Mom.

 3 tablespoons salt